 The Burbank campus has two primary entrances-one on Glenoaks Blvd. and one on Cabrini Drive.
 The Cabrini gate is usually open only for delivery services.
-However, due to the COVID19 Pandemic, it was closed to ensure all personnel could be logged in and out through our Glenoaks Blvd. e n t r a n c e w h i c h i s open 24 hours a day, seven days a week and is staffed by a security officer.
-This change assisted the University in conducting contact tracing during the COVID-19 Pandemic in 2020 and 2021.
+The main entrance is open 24 hours a day, seven days a week and is staffed by a security officer.

 Further, residential facilities are locked at all times and only accessible by door access keycards issued to residential students by the Security Office and Student Affairs.
 Specific occupancy/guest rules for the residence halls can be found in the Residence Hall Community Living Standards section of the Woodbury University Student Handbook.
 Keeping the residence halls on card access helps ensure that only permitted students and their approved guests are entering.
 Security and Resident Advisors also conduct patrols inside to ensure only authorized personnel is inside and that there are no active security issues.
 All exterior doors are also equipped with door prop alarms so that after a short period of time, an alarm sounds off, ensuring the door prop is detected and then shut.
 Interior or dorm room doors are operated by a physical key that only students in their dorm room can access.
-The physical keys have "Duplication Prohibited" engraved.
+The physical keys have

+"Duplication Prohibited" engraved.
 Woodbury housing conducts key audits at the end of each semester, ensuring keys are not lost.
 When a key is detected as missing, the maintenance department is notified to re-key the affected doors.